EIGRP Metric K Values Explained with Examples

 EIGRP metric calculation example 3

 There are two routes to the subnet 50.0.0.0/8.
-Both routes have the equal least bandwidth and cumulative delay.
+Both routes have the least bandwidth and cumulative delay.
 Since their least bandwidth and cumulative delay are the same, their cost will also be the same.
-The equal cost routes are automatically used in the load balancing.
-Because of this, EIGRP added both routes to the routing table.
+The equal-cost routes are automatically used for load balancing.
+As a result, EIGRP added both routes to the routing table.

 The following steps calculate the metric for both routes.